MoiCoquille/Indalit-Website2/content/packs.md

 </h4>

 <h5 class="font03">
-The world of AWS is amazing, we won't go over that right not.
-But understanding pricing is not as simple as one may have thought.
-So a solution has been presented to you by us or someone else and you now need to know how much it cost?
-We calculate the price of your solution.
+The world of AWS is amazing, high quality services, almost too many to choose from,...
+But understanding pricing is not as simple as one may think.
+You have a already designed solution by us or not.
+We calculate the price.
+The package is composed of the following: (1) An Investigation (2) Presentation of the first estimate (3) Presentation of the second estimate.
 </h5>

 <div class="br-01">